Frequently Asked Questions

 Au Pairs can now apply to stay longer with their host family, more information and application forms are available on the Australian Immigration website.

 Au Pairs travelling to Europe will get detailed information during the au pair briefing and interview.
 Each country is slightly different and it depends the country, your circumstances and the program you apply for as to what visa may be best for you.

-- Join a local Club – anything from (team) sports, gym, fitness, running, music, reading, chess, film-club.
+- Join a local Club – anything from (team) sports, scouts, church, gym, fitness, running, music, reading, chess, film-club.
 Ask the host family to find out about clubs nearby.
 Often Clubs run by the local council (government) are cheaper than private clubs.